The Cyclades · Milos

 North coast · Quiet

-A two-street fishing village on the north tip with the island's best small boutiques, the Kimolos ferry, and Enalion — the kitchen most worth crossing the island for.
+A two-street fishing village on the north tip with the island's best small boutiques, the Kimolos ferry, and Enalion, the kitchen that justifies crossing the island.
 The thinking traveler's base.

 Best foodQuiet alt